Sam Kinison: Career

 Kinison began his career in Houston, where he performed in small clubs.
 He became a member of a comedic group at the Comedy Workshop, known as the Texas Outlaw Comics, that included Bill Hicks, Ron Shock, Riley Barber, Steve Epstein, Andy Huggins, John Farneti, and Jimmy Pineapple.
 Hicks cited Kinison as a major influence on his comedic style, noting, "He was the first guy I ever saw to go on stage and not in any way ask the audience to like him."

 In 1980, Kinison moved to Los Angeles, hoping to find work at The Comedy Store.
 He was first employed as a doorman.
 He soon developed a cocaine and alcohol addiction, quickly progressing to freebasing cocaine, and struggled to gain a foothold in the business, until his brother Bill moved to Los Angeles to help manage his career.

 In August 1985, his big break came on HBO's Rodney Dangerfield's Ninth Annual Young Comedians Special.
-After noting the performance of Bob Nelson, reviewer Stephen Holden of The New York Times wrote, "the most interesting of the other eight comedians is the savagely funny Sam Kinison.
+After noting the performance of Bob Nelson, reviewer Stephen Holden of The New York Times wrote, "the most interesting of the other eight comedians is the savagely misogynistic Sam Kinison.
 Mr. Kinison specializes in a grotesque animalist howl that might be described as the primal scream of the married man."

 In 1985, in Kinison's debut television appearance on Late Night with David Letterman, Letterman's introduction of Kinison warned his audience, "Brace yourselves.
 I'm not kidding.
 Please welcome Sam Kinison."
 Kinison played on his former role as a Bible-preaching evangelist, taking satirical and sacrilegious shots at the Bible, Christianity, and famous Christian evangelist scandals of his day.
 Kinison's daring comedy helped shoot him to stardom.
 On several videos of his stand-up routines, a shot of the personalized license plate on his 1986 Corvette reveals the words "EX REV".
 He was associated with the Los Angeles rock music scene and was occasionally accompanied by a touring band.

 In 1986, Kinison appeared in Rodney Dangerfield's film Back to School.

 Howard Stern purchased the film rights to Kinison's biography, written by Kinison's brother, reporting in 2008 that HBO would make Brother Sam with Kinison being played by Dan Fogler.
 In an interview with Sam's brother and manager Bill Kinison, Bill mentioned film deals that were in development at the time of his death; one such deal was a film with Arnold Schwarzenegger and another with Rick Moranis.